 No record labels would sign the band because of their transgressive way of dressing and performing; at the time, Japanese society did not allow any form of freedom of expression.
-Not to be stopped, Yoshiki created his own record label, Extasy Records, with money he and his mother helped provide by selling the family business
+Not to be stopped, Yoshiki created his own record label, Extasy Records, with money he and his mother helped provide by selling the family business - a kimono shop.

-in 1992, X was widely known in Japan, and they made their way to America.
-In America, there was already a band called X, so they changed their name to X Japan.
+In 1992, X was widely known in Japan, and they made their way to America.
+In America, there was already a band called X, thus they had to change their name to X Japan.
 Unfortunately, due to language barriers, the plan was scrapped entirely.

 hide and Yoshiki were secretly planning to resurrect the band in 2000, where hide would be both a guitarist and vocalist, but after hide's death in 1998, the plan was scrapped.
-4 fans tried to remake hide's death.
-Only two of them actually died.
+4 fans tried to commit suicide upon news of hide's death - only two of them succeeded.
 Yoshiki then entered a depressive state and couldn't create or produce anything.

-The band had a reunion with all the living members on June 4, 2007.
+The band finally held a long-awaited reunion with all the living members on June 4, 2007.
 Later in 2007, their single I.V. was used internationally for the movie SAW IV.

 In 2008, the band held 3 live shows in the Tokyo Dome.
 In 2009, Yoshiki wrote a new song called Jade, which was played at Tokyo Dome on May 2 and 3.